Akrotiri (village): Holy Monastery of St Nicholas of the Cats

 Two kilometres east of the village—in the middle of fields and orchards—is the ancient monastery of Saint Nicholas of the Cats (Άγιος Νικόλαος των Γατών).

 Early history

 The monastery is mentioned by travellers in the fifteenth century, but the fullest account is given by Felix Fabri, a Dominican who visited Cyprus in 1480 and 1483.
 He mentions Saint Nicholas as an isolated monastery "surrounded by serpents" where the monks kept cats to protect themselves.
-Writing about a century later in the sixteenth century, Stefano Lusignan reports a tradition that associated the first establishment of this monastery to Saint Helena who, on her visit to Cyprus, found it infested with poisonous snakes.
-Hundreds of cats from Egypt or Palestine were imported to the place where her ship had landed, the Akrotiri peninsula.
+Writing about a century later in the sixteenth century, Stefano Lusignan reports a tradition that associated the first establishment of this monastery to Saint Helena who, on her visit to Cyprus, found it infested with venomous snakes.
+Hundreds of cats from Egypt or Judea were imported to the place where her ship had landed, the Akrotiri peninsula.
 Kalokeros, then appointed as governor, is said to have founded the monastery and the cats attached themselves to the establishment thereafter.